sudeeprp/default-coding/try-cnc-monitor.md

 The **CNC-machine monitor** gives the following data:

-- Operating temperature: Temperature around the CNC machine in Celcius.
+- Operating temperature: Temperature around the CNC machine in Celsius.
 Reported every half-hour.
 Need to alert if it goes beyond 35 degrees.

 - Self-test status-code, reported at startup